antoniocapelo/taste-of-client-side-unit-testing/notes.md

 ----

-We can break it down even more (on NAP Extranet project, we started creating a file for 'business' logic and a file for View logic (which includes more visual Components) for each app module)
+We can break it down even more (on my current project, we started creating a file for 'business' logic and a file for View logic (which includes more visual Components) for each app module)

 ----